LiuLab-CSRC/DeepLearning-Resources/README.md

-# DeepLearning-Resources
+# MachineLearning-Resources

-This is a collection of deep learning resources.
+This is a collection of machine learning and deep learning resources.

 ### Table of Contents